YOU SHOULD WORK WITH ME IF.....

 — I got you.

-I can help you discover your own unique path forward, finding unforeseen treasures along the way.
-When I facilitate, I listen deeply to what you know, as well as perceiving and bringing in your unconscious signals; the experiences, knowledge, and impulses you have yet to become aware of.
-Bringing these together, the known and the newly emerging parts of you, creates your healing path, your growth, your integration, your awakening, back to wholeness.
+Through my personal style of attuned and relational coaching, I can help you discover your unique path forward, finding unforeseen treasures along the way.
+When I facilitate, I listen closely to your experience, connecting deeply with the truth of who you are.
+I perceive and bring forth your unconscious signals; the experiences, knowledge, and impulses you have yet to become aware of.
+Bringing these together, the known and the newly emerging parts of you, creates your personal healing path, your growth, your integration, and finally, your awakening back to wholeness.

 I GOT YOU